4rtur1t0/fisheye_calibration/README.md

 - All configuration parameters for the calibration are stored at calib_config.xml
 - The result of the calibration is written to out_camera_data.yml
 - To calibrate for fisheye/pinhole camera, change the setting at calib_config.xml

+# SHOW EXTRINSICS
+For convenience the camera_calibration_show_extrinsics.py python file from OpenCV is provided Just call:
+$ python camera_calibration_show_extrinsics.py calib_data_example.yml

+And observe the results.
+The rvecs and tvecs in calib_data_example.yml will be plotted.

 # NOTES
 Fisheye cameras are difficult to calibrate.
 Some caution must be observed when changing the parameters in the calib config file.
 In particular: